1,000+ Opportunities

 us. ## Here are a few photos of completed or ongoing projects:

-Based on current listing details, eligibility includes: Qualified rural hospitals in Colorado.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Qualified rural hospitals in Colorado.
+Confirm the full requirements in the official notice before applying.